dr-riz/interviews/paytm/WeblogChallenge-master/README.md

 This is not a pass or fail test, we want to hear about your challenges and your successes with this particular problem.

 ## Challenges faced
-- data handling with the syntax of pig latin
+- data handling with the syntax of pig latin.

-- Unclear purpose of the analytical and prediction exercise as that would have guided the investigation.
-One possible objective is maximum user engagement.
+## Methodology
+- Chose path of least resistance and used Pig (analyze.pig) on my mac with local execution
+- I picked 1st 100 entries from the log (web_log.csv) and analyzed using excel (web_log.xlsx) for the structure and attributes
+- generated handy examples for rapid protytping and validation (random_10_examples.log, random_100_examples.log)
+- Used DataFu \[3\] for sessionzation and statistics

+## Future work
+- investigate if ip address represent a proxy of a geographical region and include proxy to build a regression for session length
+- determine the frequency distribution of session and url data
+- repeat the exercise with PySpark

 ## References
 1. https://github.com/lawrenceyan/WeblogChallenge